historical tours

 If you are an alum, visiting dignitary, professor on sabbatical, school group, or other group interested in learning more about Harvard, we also offer personalized tours through our partnered organizations: the Harvard Alumni Association, the Harvard Marshal’s Office, and CS50.

-If you’d like to connect about a tour of this type reach out to us at [email protected].
+If you’d like to connect about this type of tour please feel free to reach out to us at crimsonkeysociety@gmail.com